ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/00-Setup_Jump_Host.md

-# Perparation Tasks

-## Setup AWS EKS Envirunment
+# Setup AWS EKS Envirunment

 ## Install Jump Host.
-(For testing setup, we will setup jump host, CyberArk DAP Master and Testing MySQL DB in this Jump Host)
+For testing purposes, we will setup a jump host, CyberArk DAP Master and Testing MySQL DB in this Jump Host)